Volume I – Holding Yourself Out To The Public

 Oregon Revised Statute (ORS) 696.200: Brokers, unless associated with another broker, must have a place of business designated by a business sign in the broker’s registered business name under which the real estate licensee conducts professional real estate activity.

-Oregon Revised Statute (ORS) 696.200: The statute that requires real estate brokers and organizations to maintain a place of business, also affects advertising rules.
-Not only do brokers and companies have to have a place of business but they must designate that place by a sign bearing the registered business name under which the real estate licensee conducts professional real estate activity..
+Oregon Revised Statute (ORS) 696.200: The statute that requires principal real estate brokers and licensed property managers organizations to maintain a place of business, also affects advertising rules.
+Not only must brokers and companies have a place of business but they must designate that place by a sign bearing the registered business name under which the real estate licensee conducts professional real estate activity.
 Business signs are mandatory under Oregon real estate law.
 When your place of business changes, you must notify the Real Estate Agency, which can be done online here.
 In addition to notifying the Agency, the broker must physically remove their office signs.
 Licensees cannot use a name on a business sign other than their registered business name under which the real estate licensee conducts professional real estate activity.

 Back to Top

 Oregon Revised Statute (ORS) 696.301(1): Misrepresentations or false promises, in advertising or otherwise, are grounds for discipline.

 Oregon Revised Statute (ORS) 696.301: The statutory provision under which the Real Estate Agency disciplines licensees, is by far the statute with the most effect on advertising rules.
 There are fifteen separate provisions of ORS 696.301.
 Two of those 15 have a direct bearing on advertising.

 ORS 696.301(1) makes material misrepresentation and false promises license law violations.